Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 $ strings main | egrep -i 'admin|pass|root|pwd|user|login|auth|username'
 ```

 This give us a whole bunch of hits, `381` to be exact.
-So it looks like we're digging at the right spot.
-My next step was finding individual hits, by printing 5 lines before & after the target, like so:
+So it looks like we're digging in the right spot.
+My next step was to gain some context around the hits.
+This is achieved for example by printing 5 lines before & after the target, like so:
 ```
 $ strings main | grep -i -C 5 passw
 ```